Rainbowpen/dotfiles/.local/share/nvim/plugged/nvim-bufferline.lua/README.md

 commands since these will traverse the bufferline bufferlist in order whereas `bnext` and `bprev` will cycle buffers according to the buffer numbers given by vim.

+### Closing buffers

+Bufferline provides _a few_ commands to handle closing buffers visible in the tabline using `BufferLineCloseRight` and `BufferLineCloseLeft`.
+As their names suggest these commands will close all visible buffers to the left or right of the current buffer.
+Another way to close any single buffer is the `BufferLinePickClose` command ([see below](#buffer-pick-functionality)).

 ### Sidebar offset

 You can prevent the bufferline drawing above a **vertical** sidebar split such as a file explorer.